State Bank of Patiala: History

 The formation of the Patiala and East Punjab States Union in 1948 led to the bank being reorganized, being brought under the control of the Reserve Bank of India, and being renamed Bank of Patiala.
+In 1949, the Bank absorbed Bank of Faridkot and Jind Cooperative Bank, though it subsequently gave up the cooperative business.
+The two acquired banks had been operating in neighboring princely states.

+In 1950, Bank of Patiala started opening offices outside Patiala and East Punjab States Union.
+In 1952 it established a branch at Delhi.
+By 1959 the bank had 48 offices.

 On 1 April 1960 Bank of Patiala became a subsidiary of State Bank of India and was renamed State Bank of Patiala.
+In April it absorbed Kalsia State Bank.

 Logo and slogan

 The logo of the State Bank of Patiala is a blue circle with a small cut in the bottom that depicts perfection and the small man the common man – being the center of the bank's business.
 The logo came from National Institute of Design (NID), Ahmedabad, and it was inspired by Kankaria Lake, Ahmedabad.